renzuzu/renzu_projectcars/README.md

 - restart ox_inventory ( auto import to items.lua )
 - restart your server

-# todo minor list
-- replace Install to Remove text UI when Chopping a vehicle.
-- continues feat adds
-- fix any bugs (if known)
-- support custom notification

 # Props used in resoucre (good for anti cheat WhiteListing)